State Derivative Normalization for Continuous-Time Deep Neural Networks: Experimental Results

 The implementation is written in Python, using PyTorch.
 Furthermore, the ADAM optimizer is applied with unmodified configuration except for the learning rate, which is set to $0.003$ for the first $1{,}000$ steps, and to $ 0.0009$ until step $3{,}000$, and to $0.00027$ for all subsequent iterations.
 The maximum number of optimization steps is set to $20,000$.
 Regularization is obtained using weight decay of $\lambda_\mathrm{W} = 10^{-8}$ and early stopping when the best validation error does not improve for $2{,}000$ iterations.
 We do not apply \emph{Batch-Norm} or \emph{Dropout}.
 Input and output data are z-score normalized.
 As no explicit validation data set is given for \ac{CTS}, we apply the first $512$ time steps of the test data for early stopping.
 Test data is not accessed for any other reason.
 Training is performed in $64$ mini-batches with a sequence length of $J = 128$ steps using \ac{TSEM} \citep{Forgione.2021b}.

 \textbf{Effect of Normalization.} We analyze the effect of the normalization factor $\tau$ given the \ac{CTS} benchmark, a fixed \ac{NN} configuration in simulation mode (free-run simulation/simulation error), and a fixed training pipeline throughout all experiments.
+In addition to the proposed state derivative normalization, the magnitude of the data (waterlevel) is normalized, too.
 Performance is measured in terms of the \ac{RMSE} of the simulation error w.r.t. the test data:

 Fig.~\ref{fig:box_result} displays a grid search for different scalar values of $T_\mathrm{s} / \tau$ fixed prior to the model training on a log scale ($T_\mathrm{s} = 4 \, \mathrm{s}$ for \ac{CTS}).
 Each experiment is repeated $20$ times to account for and observe the effect of randomness in the initial weights.
 We observe in Fig.~\ref{fig:box_result} that both the performance and variance of the results get worse for large and small values of $\tau$.
 Furthermore, Fig.~\ref{fig:box_result} indicates that there exists a desirable optimum.
 The optimum is different from the unscaled function estimation with $\tau=1$, which corresponds to $T_\mathrm{s} / \tau = 4.0$ for \ac{CTS} in Fig.~\ref{fig:box_result}.
 The median \ac{RMSE} for $T_\mathrm{s} / \tau = 4.0$ is $0.75 (V)$ and the mean \ac{RMSE} is $1.98 (V)$, considerably larger than the normalized result.
 The model outputs obtained with the proposed estimators for $\tau$ are displayed in Figure~\ref{fig:sim_result}.